ecomoptimizer/CA-CSMGPT/README.md

 ## Our Vision: Build the Best Open-Source Autonomous Sales Agent

-hELPING bUSINESS OWNERS KICK ASS AND DOMINATE THEIR NICHES FOR OVER 20 YEARS
+HELPING BUSINESS OWNERS KICK ASS AND DOMINATE THEIR NICHES FOR OVER 20 YEARS

 ### If you looking for help building your Agents